lockss/lockss-rtd-manual/docs/configuring.rst

 1. :guilabel:`Use LOCKSS OpenWayback Service?:`

-   Enter :kbd:`Y` to use OpenWayback for content replay (only if you did not opt for PyWb).
+   Enter :kbd:`Y` to use an embedded OpenWayback engine for Web replay, :kbd:`N` otherwise.

 2. :guilabel:`Okay to turn off authentication for read-only requests for LOCKSS Repository Service?:`